 - BBEdit is the text editor I’ve used since 1999 and it has never once sucked

-- Aperture is my preferred tool for editing and processing photographs
+- Aperture is my preferred tool for editing and processing photographs, as long as it keeps running

 - Safari is my primary development browser